Table of contents

 In this article, we will show you how to buy property in Bali the safe way – by setting up a foreign-owned company (PT PMA).

-- ‘Right to Own’ (Hak Milik)
+- Right to Own (Hak Milik)

-- ‘Right to Build’ (Hak Guna Bangunan)
+- Right to Build (Hak Guna Bangunan)

 Many foreign investors in Bali think the way to purchase property in Bali is by using an Indonesian citizen (a nominee) to act on their behalf to acquire the Hak Milik certificate.

 However, it is a tremendously risky practice as the local nominee can overtake the property and there is not much a foreign buyer can do to protect their investment.

 A PT PMA is a foreign limited liability company in Indonesia.
-With a PT PMA, you will have the right to acquire the Right to Build (Hak Guna Bangunan/ HGB) and Right to Use (Hak Pakai/HP) licenses.
+With a PT PMA, you will have the right to acquire the Right to Build (Hak Guna Bangunan/ HGB) and Right to Use (Hak Pakai/HP) certificates.

 The right to build